-Those who are just beginning their preparedness endeavors may be a bit intimidated at how many preparedness supplies, survival books, tools and skills training they need to acquire in order to be “prepared.”
-At one point or another, every prepper has made mistakes and been intimidated by the amount of preps they need to have, and still, they continue to accumulate needed items because they know it must be done.
+Those who are just beginning their preparedness endeavors may be a bit intimidated at how many preparedness supplies, survival books, tools, and skills training they need to acquire in order to be “prepared.”
+At one point or another, every prepper has made mistakes and been intimidated by the number of preps they need to have, and still, they continue to accumulate needed items because they know it must be done.
 This notion is comparable to the squirrel storing acorns (one at a time) for winter.

 Recently, I posed a question on my Facebook page asking my fellow preppers what one piece of advice they would give a newbie prepper.
 The tips provided below are from different preppers scattered over America, who were kind enough to give their two cents worth on the subject.
 In this author’s opinion, the advice provided is both insightful and full of seasoned experience.

 These 12 tips can help get the beginner prepper on the right track to meeting their preparedness needs:

 - Do something every day, no matter how small.

 - Read “One Second After.”